ashmitahaldar/tp/docs/UserGuide.md

 * Importing a csv file: `import f/data/addressbook.csv`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 After importing a .json file, any functions will be saved on the imported .json file.
-However, importing a csv file will not changed the autosave's destination.
+However, importing a csv file will not change the autosave's destination.
 </div>

 ### [Exporting your save file to `.json` or `.csv` : `export`](#toc) <a name="export"></a>